 - 4 Large Eggs

-Preheat oven to 350F, place an oven rack in the center of the oven.
-Grease a 10 cup bundt cake with butter and dust with flour.
-Set a side.
+Preheat oven to 350F and place an oven rack in the center of the oven.
+Grease a 12 cups bundt pan.

-Sift together the flour, baking powder, baking soda and potatore starch.
-Stir to incoporate and set a side.
+Sift together the flour, baking powder, and baking soda.
+Stir to incorporate and set aside.

-In a large measuring cup, mix together the sour cream and lemon juice.
-Set a side.
+In a large measuring cup, mix the sour cream and lemon juice.

-In a bowl of a standing mixer, place the sugar, butter and lemon zest and beat on medium speed until fluffy and light color.
+In a bowl of a standing mixer, place the sugar, butter, and lemon zest and beat on medium speed until fluffy and light.
 About 4-5 minutes.

-Lower speed to low and add eggs one at a time, waiting for each egg to completely incoporate before adding the next.
+With the mixer on medium-high speed, add the eggs one at a time, waiting for each egg to completely incorporated before adding the next.

-Add the flour in three additions alternating with the sour cream mix.
-Starting snd finishing with the flour mix.
+Add the flour in three additions alternating with the sour cream mixture.
+Starting and finishing with the flour mix.

-Once you added the last portion of the flour mix, turn mixer off and using a rubber spatula incoporate any flour/egg strides.
+Once you have added the last portion of the flour mix, turn the mixer off, and using a rubber spatula mix any flour.

-Scoop about 1/3 of the batter into a medium size clean bowl and fold in the blackberry purre.
+Scoop about 1/3 of the batter into a medium size clean bowl and fold in the blackberry puree.

-Using regular size cookie spoons, spoon the batters into the greased pan in alternating patterns (white batter next to blackberry batter).
+Spoon the batters into the greased pan using regular-sized cookie spoons in alternating patterns (white batter next to blackberry batter).